 Cloud threat modelling expands on good and standard threat modelling practices to account for unique cloud services, applications and considerations.
 Observations are made below on how cloud threat modelling would differ from non-cloud threat modelling, it is suggested that security and cloud practitioners consider these insights and suggestions to use threat modelling more effectively, and frequently for their advantage.

-We approach the act of providing guidance for cloud threat modelling by first analyzing how a specific threat modelling consideration is different, if at all, once cloud comes in scope.
+We approach the act of providing guidance for cloud threat modelling by first analyzing how a specific threat modelling consideration is different, if at all, once cloud comes into scope.

 Is the Purpose of Cloud Threat Modelling Different?